LCC-CIT/CS297-CourseMaterials/LectureNotes/CS297-LN-W03-D1-StartSprint2.md

 ### Sprint 1 Retrospective

-Common issues that have come up in the first retrospective:
+Common topics that have come up in the first retrospective over the years:

-- Merging to the main without a PR.
+- Merging to the main without a PR (shouldn't be done).
 - Timely review of PRs.
-- Code freeze a day before the product review.
+- Code freeze a day before the product review (a good idea).
 - Update the domain model UML class diagram as you make revisions.
 - Estimate story points in sprint planning and keep track of actual hours when completing them.
-- Others?
+- Contact your client to schedule or confirm the product review meeting at the beginning of the sprint.

 ## Sprint 2 Overview